ナミビア

 • Breakfast

-• Private Vehicle Transfer Today will be a long-distance transfer.
-Travel time is up to about 6 hours, but the roads are all paved so it is a comfortable drive.
+• Private Vehicle Transfer Today involves a long-distance transfer.
+The trip can take up to around 6 hours, but all roads are paved, so it’s a comfortable drive.
 This transfer will connect you to your next flight or to an overnight stay in Windhoek.

 Points along the way:

-Okahandja has Namibia's largest wood carving market.
-If you request it, the guide can stop there en route.
-The guide will ensure you can arrive at the airport at least two hours before your departure.
+Okahandja has Namibia’s largest woodcarving market.
+If you ask the guide, it is possible to stop there en route.
+The guide will ensure you can reach the airport at least two hours before your departure.

-Here you will say goodbye to your guide, who is also a friend, and we wish you a safe journey home.
+Here you will say goodbye to your guide and friend and wish them a safe journey home.

 Meals B/F:⚪︎ LUN:× DIN:×